God is not afraid of our questions or doubts. He is not looking for a race of automatons who serve Him blindly. He is looking for friends.

 Isaiah 3:9 "The appearance of their faces witnessed against them, And their sin, as Sodom, they declared, They have not hidden!
 Woe to their soul, For they have done to themselves evil."

-.
+It would appear that the Canaanites were going downhill fast.
 God's judgement upon Sodom and Gomorrah should have provided a stern warning to the Canaanite culture.

 But would it be enough to deter them from the course they were on?